Veterinary advice should always be followed where health issues have been identified.

 Current independent expert advice is to avoid feeds and forage with a combined sugar (Ethanol Soluble Carbohydrate / ESC) and starch level above 10% to avoid problems with insulin resistance**.
 Some companies include sugar or starch levels in their published nutritional analysis but rarely both.
 Many bagged feeds and chaffs cannot meet this recommended standard – even the ones promoted for laminitics – and if not, they should be avoided.

 In our experience, a consistent supply of nutritionally suitable forage is critical for the successful management of horses and ponies that are prone to laminitis, sensitive to sugar or may have underlying metabolic problems.

 Feeding feetfirst™hay removes variability and uncertainty from the most important component of the equine diet and simplifies day to day management.
-It provides a consistent basis for the management of conditions that can show seasonal variation in presentation.
+It provides a consistent basis for the management of conditions such as PPID that can show seasonal variation in presentation.